 Effexxor Side Effects + More Trauma

 The medicine, Effexxor, just made things worse.
 The next few weeks went by in a blur.
-Around Christmas, my ex was released from prison, and despite numerous requests for no contact, immediately started posting about inside jokes on social media and stalking our social accounts.
+Around Christmas, my ex was released from prison, and despite numerous requests for no contact, immediately started posting about inside jokes on social media and stalking my husband and my social accounts.
 He emailed my husband and asked to set up a time to meet with me – sent me long rambling emails.
-He posted in a Facebook group of his supporters about how he and I had strayed from doing the things we needed to do spiritually before he was arrested, basically blaming my spiritual negligence for his actions.
+He posted in a Facebook group of his supporters about how he and I had strayed from doing the things we needed to do spiritually before he was arrested, basically blaming my supposed spiritual negligence for his actions.

 A neighbor saw a strange car outside of our home with a young man looking in binoculars.
 Neighbors started posting on Facebook about someone peeping in their windows.

 I no longer felt safe in my own home.

 The Mormon Church’s leaders were less than helpful.
 The police said there was nothing they could do.
 An attorney said he was walking the line of what was legal and that I’d just have to wait it out.

 The day after New Year’s, I had a breakdown.
 For more than 24 hours, it was like I was a different person.
 I can’t even bear to repeat all the things I said to my husband that night – but suffice it to say that they were the worst possible things a wife could say to the husband who loves her.
 At some point, I completely snapped out of it.
 It was like I woke up from a nightmare, but the damage had been done.

 We called the doctor and started working to rebuild our relationship after the hurt I had caused and neglect I’d shown our business – our baby – the empire we were building together.